-Art reproductions play an important part in making your work more accessible.
-They open up new markets and income streams for artists which can be used to support the creation of your originals.
+Art reproductions play a very important part in making your work more accessible.
+They can open up new markets for your work, and often become a critical income streams for artists - which can be used to support the creation of new originals.

 A high quality digital file is the key to high quality reproductions and having this process done to all the artworks you produce before you sell them can be the difference between making a living as an artist from your work or not.

 There are two methods of producing a high quality digital file - direct scanning and photographic capture.

 In general, thanks to recent developments in scanner quality, the direct scanning approach for art reproduction works very well with moderate sized pieces (to about A1/poster size) - with those it usually works very well - offering tremendous resolution adn colour fideltiy - whilst being quite cost effective.